 Herbert Protocol & dementia – advice for all

-The Herbert Protocol ‘safe and found’ initiative is named after George Herbert, a war veteran of the Normandy landings, who lived with dementia.
-This is a national scheme supported locally by GMP and other local agencies which aims to give peace of mind to those who care for someone with dementia and worry that they may go missing.
+The Herbert Protocol is named after George Herbert, a war veteran of the Normandy landings, who lived with dementia.
+This ‘safe and found’ initiative is a national scheme, supported locally by GMP and other local agencies, which aims to give peace of mind to those who care for an adults with care and support needs, including those with dementia or Alzheimer’s, and worry that they may go missing.

 The Herbert Protocol is a form which is kept at home, or in a safe place, with important information about a vulnerable person.
 It contains questions for carers, family members or friends to complete in advance, recording all vital details, including medication required, mobile numbers, places previously located or attended, a photograph, associates, daily routine etc..